SegiH/VerjIO_Excel_Report_Generator/README.md

 Features
 --------
 1. Create multiple sheets using SQL or table resource as a data source
-2. Insert Formulas for each row of a table
+2. Specify Formulas to add to a sheet includinng the option to add a formula for each row of a table
-3. Insert hyperlinks
+3. Add hyperlinks in a sheet
 4. Add custom text anywhere that you specify

 Installation